nib-learning/ML_Learning/README.md

 **Introduction**

 I recently completed a post graduate programme in data science and business analytics.
 This repository includes the following:
-  - Projects completed as part of a post graduate programme
+  - Projects completed as part of the programme
   - Additional data analytics and modelling work I completed outside the course to learn tensorflow, and work done with with a hotel to provide insights about the business using its data.

 **Contents**